Tmitchy/-SOC-Home-Lab-Build/AD-User-Group-Administration.md

 ## 🗂️ Organizational Units (OUs)

-**What an OU is:** a container used to organize objects (users, computers, groups) within a domain — primarily for applying **Group Policy** and delegating administrative control, not for security permissions directly (that's what groups are for).
+**What an OU is:** a container used to organize objects (users, computers, groups) within a domain primarily for applying **Group Policy** and delegating administrative control, not for security permissions directly (that's what groups are for).

 ### Why OU structure matters
 A well-planned OU hierarchy lets you:
-- Apply different Group Policy Objects (GPOs) to different parts of the org (e.g. stricter password policy for an IT OU vs. general staff)
+- Apply different Group Policy Objects (GPOs) to different parts of the org (e.g., stricter password policy for an IT OU vs. general staff)
-- Delegate limited admin rights (e.g. a helpdesk group that can reset passwords only within a specific OU)
+- Delegate limited admin rights (e.g., a helpdesk group that can reset passwords only within a specific OU)
 - Keep the directory navigable as it scales

 ### Example structure practiced in this lab